After going through this post, you will learn how to install WordPress on a local server or directly into your computer

 If entered all details crosscheck and click “Install WordPress“,

-And that is it you have successful installed WordPress on your local server.
+And that is it you have successfully installed WordPress on your local server.
 You will receive a success message.

 To open your new WordPress site URL is “http://localhost/your site folder name.”